SU-76: SU-76M in combat

 Soviet tank troops (Battle of Budapest, October 1944).

 Su-76M in the streets of Budapest during the 1956 uprising.

 The SU-76M virtually replaced light tanks in the close support role.
 While its thin armour and open top made it vulnerable to anti-tank weapons and grenades, its light weight and low ground pressure gave it good maneuverability and low noise on the move.
-SU-76M was a reliable vehicle (the GAZ-203 engine unit confidently worked out not less than 350 hours without serious breakdowns).
-But the main advantage of light SPGs was their wide versatility.
+The SU-76M was a reliable vehicle (the GAZ-203 engine confidently ran no less than 350 hours without serious breakdowns).
+But the main advantage of these light SPGs was their wide versatility.

-According to table of organization and equipment of 1943, each light self-propelled artillery regiment was equipped with 21 SU-76M, there were 119 such regiments in the Red Army by the end of World War II.
-In the end of 1944 and the beginning of 1945, 70 self-propelled artillery divizions (16 SU-76M in each) were formed to be included into rifle divisions.
-Some rifle divisions, formed according to special reinforced states, for instance, the 9th plastun rifle volunteer division, received a self-propelled artillery regiment even (initially equipped with 8 SU-76M and 12 SU-122).
+According to the table of organization and equipment of 1943, each light self-propelled artillery regiment was equipped with 21 SU-76Ms; there were 119 such regiments in the Red Army by the end of World War II.
+In the end of 1944 and the beginning of 1945, 70 self-propelled artillery divizions (16 SU-76Ms each) were formed to be included into rifle divisions.
+Some rifle divisions, formed according to special reinforced states - for instance, the 9th plastun rifle volunteer division - even received a self-propelled artillery regiment (initially equipped with 8 SU-76M and 12 SU-122).
 Also 4 light self-propelled artillery brigades of the Reserve of the Supreme High Command (60 SU-76M SPGs, 5 T-70 light tanks and 3 US M3A1 Scout Car armored personnel carriers in each) were formed, starting from the first half of 1944.

 The SU-76M was a multipurpose SPG and combined three main battlefield roles: light assault gun for infantry support, mobile anti-tank weapon and mobile gun for indirect fire.
-With all these tasks, light SPGs successfully coped.
+With all these tasks, the light SPGs successfully coped.
 The SU-76M had a large number of ammunition types.
 They included armour-piercing (usual, with ballistic nose and subcaliber hyper-velocity), hollow charge, high explosive, fragmentation, shrapnel and incendiary projectiles.
 This made the SU-76M an excellent multi-purpose light armoured fighting vehicle.

-As a light assault gun, the SU-76M was well-regarded by Soviet infantrymen (in contrast with their own crews).
-It had more powerful gun than any previous light tank for close support of infantry in defense and offensive, and communication between infantry and the SU-76M crew was simple due to the partially open fighting compartment.
+As a light assault gun, the SU-76M was well-regarded by Soviet infantrymen (in contrast to their own crews).
+It had a more powerful gun than any previous light tank for close support of infantry in defense and offensive, and communication between infantry and the SU-76M crew was simple due to the partially open fighting compartment.
 This was extremely useful in urban combats like the Battle of Berlin where good teamwork between infantry and AFVs was a key to success.